Can you get auto insurance without a license?

 - Purchase comprehensive auto insurance for your car in storage

 That said, keep in mind that auto insurance companies aren’t all equally equipped to handle your coverage needs.
-For example, if you’re looking for insurance for a collector vehicle that you keep in storage, you’re probably better off speaking with an auto insurance company for classic cars instead of one of the major auto insurers like Geico or Progressive.
+For example, if you’re looking for insurance for a collector vehicle that you keep in storage, you’re probably better off speaking with an auto insurance for classic cars instead of one of the major auto insurers like Geico or Progressive.

 Even if you don’t have a license, most insurance companies should have no problem providing insurance to you as long as it’s written into the policy that coverage won’t apply if you’re driving the car when an accident occurs.
 For this reason, many auto insurance companies require members of a household who won’t be driving a particular car to be listed as “excluded” on the policy for that vehicle.